JetBrains-Research/llm-guide-refactorings/README.md

 - Get your OpenAI API key
 - Go to Settings | Tools | Large Language Models and enter your API key in the "OpenAI Key" field.
 If you are a member of only one organization, leave the "OpenAI Organization" field empty
-- Select a code fragment, press Alt-Enter and select "apply custom edit" intention
-- Write an instruction for the LLM and wait for the result

 ## ChatGPT communication configuration